 The Suspected Prostate Cancer Pathway has been one of the slowest to recover following the COVID-19 pandemic.

-It is anticipated that there are 14,000 men in England with prostate cancer that have not been identified as a result and over 300 men in SEL.
+It was estimated that in 2021 that there were 14,000 men in England with prostate cancer that have not been identified as a result and over 300 men were in SEL.

 The South East Cancer Alliance recommends that PCNs focus on men who are most at risk (target cohort):